hopsoft/universalid/README.md

 ## What is Global ID?

-A GlobalID is an URI that uniquely identifies a model instance.
+A GlobalID is an URI that uniquely identifies an ActiveRecord instance.
 It was designed to make ActiveRecord models portable across process boundaries.
 For example, passing a model instance as an argument _(from the web server)_ to a background job.
 They also facilitate use-cases like interleaved search results that mix multiple classes into a single unified list.